-This is a survey course focusing on the development of American characteristics and institutions from colonization to Reconstruction.
-Grades will be determined through a combination of assignments which will include Discussion Board postings, LearnSmart Exercises, a Document-Based Essay & related Preparatory Assignments and Examinations.
+This is a survey course is a continuation of HIST 1301, focusing on the development of American characteristics and institutions from end of the Reconstruction era to the present.
+Grades will be determined through a combination of assignments which will include Discussion Board postings, LearnSmart Exercises, Document-Based Essay & related Preparatory Assignments and Examinations.
 Assessment of student work will be done by an assigned Grading Assistant and/or Lead Instructor.

-Course Grading Policy
+Evaluation/Grading Policy